merrittgene/V1EngineeringInc-Docs/docs/learn/coordinates.md

 #### Using XY Endstops (Single or Dual)

 ##### Option 1
-Set the origin in you CAM to be the location of the endstops.
+Set the origin in your CAM to be the location of the endstops.
 Then put your material in the right place relative to your machine.
 The Z needs to be set separately.

 ##### Option 2